bentoml/Yatai/README.md

-# 🦄️ Yatai: An open platform for ML in production
+# 🦄️ Yatai: Model Deployment at Scale on Kubernetes

 [![actions_status](https://github.com/bentoml/yatai/workflows/CICD/badge.svg)](https://github.com/bentoml/yatai/actions)
 [![join_slack](https://badgen.net/badge/Join/BentoML%20Slack/cyan?icon=slack)](https://join.slack.bentoml.org)

-Yatai is open platform for ML in production, built for collaborative [BentoML](https://github.com/bentoml) workflow on Kubernetes.
-It helps ML teams to run model serving at scale, while simplifying model management and deployment across teams.
+Yatai is an open source platform for deploying ML in production.
+It brings collaborative [BentoML](https://github.com/bentoml) workflows to Kubernetes, helps ML teams to run model serving at scale, while simplifying model management and deployment across teams.

 👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktPW) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)